 Our supercomputing specialists embed themselves into key research groups for major projects, stimulating capability and growing supercomputing activities.
-They develop and deliver training for capability scale and accelerator computing.
+They develop and deliver training for raining for high performance and accelerated computing.

 Supercomputers to reflect different workflows and user requirements

 GPUs are accelerators which provide huge amounts of compute power but require less electrical power to run in comparison to conventional CPUs.
 Topaz will provide users with enhanced GPU capabilities, in particular, AI, computational work, machine learning workflows and data analyticsSee More

 A complementary system to Magnus, Zeus is an SGI Linux cluster that supports pre- and post-processing of data, throughput workflows, simulations able to use GPU power and remote visualisation work.See More

 The cabinet artwork on Galaxy, ‘Rainbow Serpent and Moon’ by Jesse Pickett, is a homage to the Centre’s close connection to the northwest of Western Australia.
 It has been designed to reflect ‘the sky above’, in reference to radioastronomy, one of the areas of science Pawsey closely supports.See More